-Global production of tea, averaged over three years to 2011, was 4.5 million tonnes.
+Global production of tea, averaged over three years was 8.3 million tonnes.
 While there are not figures available on production for different types, general industry estimates are 72% is black tea, 25% is green and 3% is oolong.

 Facts and figures